panoply/spx/docs/src/views/docs/usage/connection.md

   - Example 4
 ---

-# Connection
+# Connect

-SPX initialization requires invoking the default function `{js} spx()`.
-This default export returns a curried callback function, triggered once the **DOMContentLoaded** event fires.
-Upon connection, SPX saves the outer HTML of the current document in the snapshot cache using `{js} document.documentElement.outerHTML`.
-Subsequent snapshots are saved after an XHR request completes.
+The SPX initialization process involves invoking a default function, `{js} spx()`, which returns a curried callback function designed to activate once the `DOMContentLoaded` event fires.
+At this juncture, SPX captures a snapshot of the document's state by saving `{js} document.documentElement.outerHTML` into its snapshot cache.

+> This initial snapshot serves as a baseline, reflecting the document's state at the moment of initialization.
+This differs in subsequent visits, as snapshots are obtained using XHR over the wire.

-### Example 1
+#### Example 1

 SPX Connection using default options: